jump-dev/JuMP.jl/docs/src/style.md

 #### Line breaks

 The "readability" of a line is subjective.
 In this section we give suggestions of good and bad style of how to break a line.
-Some general rules

 When defining functions, align arguments vertically after the opening parenthesis, or list all arguments on a new (indented) line.